masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 let n = 'Something' + m

-// Function call can be used directly as variable value where it is invoked function functionName (param1, param2, ...) {
+// function call can be used directly as variable value where it is invoked function functionName (param1, param2, ...) {
   return param1 + param2;
 }